Constraints on models with universal extra dimensions from dilepton searches at the LHC: Introduction

 As an extra-dimensional theory, the 5D UED model is inherently non-renormalizable and must therefore be considered as an effective theory with a cutoff $\Lambda$.
 At the scale $\Lambda$ higher-dimensional operators in the bulk and on the boundaries parameterize our ignorance about the UV completion of the model.
 Note that unitarity \cite{SekharChivukula:2001hz}, naive dimensional analysis \cite{Flacke:2005hb}, and the stability of the Higgs vacuum expectation value \cite{Blennow:2011tb} imply a low cutoff of $\Lambda R\sim \mathcal{O}(10)$, where $R^{-1}$ is the compactification scale of the extra dimension.
-In this paper, we focus on the most commonly studied minimal UED model (MUED) \cite{Cheng:2002iz}, in which the absence of all higher-dimensional operators at the cutoff scale $\Lambda$ is assumed.\footnote{For studies of non-minimal bulk- or boundary operators, \cf Refs.~\cite{nUED}.} Under this assumption, the only free parameters of the MUED model are the com\-pac\-ti\-fi\-ca\-tion scale $R^{-1}$ and the cutoff scale $\Lambda R$, while all other parameters are fixed by the matching of the zero mode masses and interactions with the Standard Model particles.
-In the absence of higher-dimensional operators, the interactions between KK modes are KK-number-preserving and equal to the Standard Model couplings, up to loop corrections.
+In this paper, we focus on the most commonly studied minimal UED model (MUED) \cite{Cheng:2002iz}, in which only the 5D extensions of the Standard Model operators are present at the cutoff scale $\Lambda$, while boundary operators and other higher-dimensional bulk operators are assumed to be vanishing at $\Lambda$.\footnote{For studies of non-minimal bulk- or boundary operators, \cf Refs.~\cite{nUED}.} Under this assumption, the only free parameters of the MUED model are the com\-pac\-ti\-fi\-ca\-tion scale $R^{-1}$ and the cutoff scale $\Lambda R$, while all other parameters are fixed by the matching of the zero mode masses and interactions with the Standard Model particles.
+In the absence of non-minimal operators, the interactions between KK modes are KK-number-preserving and equal to the Standard Model couplings, up to loop corrections.
 KK-number violating operators are induced at one-loop level \cite{Georgi:2000ks,Cheng:2002iz}, while KK-parity remains an exact symmetry.